English

 ❃ Piccolo Cello

-The 5-string violoncello piccolo, which first appeared in Italy in the 17th century, is distinguished by an additional E string, extending its high register.
-Its repertoire includes works by Antonio Vivaldi, Bach's Suite Nr 6 and Schubert's sonata for arpeggione.
+The 5-string violoncello piccolo first appeared in Italy in the 17th century, is distinguished by an additional E string, extending its high register.
+Its repertoire includes works by Antonio Vivaldi (Cello Concertos), J.S.Bach, Suite Nº6 and Aria Duets from Cantatas.
 This instrument played a key role in the evolution of Baroque music, testifying to the creativity of the composers of the time.
+Schubert’s Arpeggione Sonata can also be played with the original tuning on this instrument.

 XVI